AdobeDocs/campaign-classic.en/help/delivery/using/defining-the-email-content.md

 >
 >In order for the recipients to be able to view the images included in the messages that they receive, these messages must be available on a server accessible from the outside.

-To manage images via the delivery wizard:
+To manage images via the delivery assistant:

 1. Click the **[!UICONTROL Tracking & Images]** icon in the toolbar.
   ![](assets/s_ncs_user_email_del_img_param.png)